You can use IBM App Connect to pass key data between Slack and other apps – automatically, in real time.

 How App Connect can help

-/contact email@example.com in Slack adds the joeblogs email address to a specified mailing list in MailChimp.
-(For more information, and to test this scenario, see Creating an event driven flow so that you can use Slack to perform an action in another application).
+/contact firstname.lastname@example.org in Slack adds the joeblogs email address to a specified mailing list in MailChimp.
+(For more information, and to test this scenario, see the tutorial Creating an event driven flow so that you can use Slack to perform an action in another application.)

-It’s easy to build flows in IBM App Connect that create messages automatically, freeing up your time for the work that’s important to you.
+It’s easy to build flows in IBM App Connect that interact with Slack channels and users automatically, freeing up your time for the work that’s important to you.

 What should I consider first?